 - DC 1464.6 V 343.6 Groceries, gas, diesel.

 - DC 1467.6 V 346.6 Chena Lakes Recreation Area; camping, fishing, swimming and access to Moose Creek Dam Bikeway.

 - DC 1470 V 349 NORTH POLE (pop.
 2,200); all services.
-Visitor information.
+North Pole Visitor Information Cabin.
 Attractions: Santa Claus House, KJNP radio/TV sod-roofed complex.
-Lodging at Beaver Lake Resort, Hotel North Pole and North Pole Cabins.
+Lodging at Hotel North Pole and North Pole Cabins.

 - DC 1483 V 362 FAIRBANKS.